Psychology at Messiah University

 - Methodist Home for Children

-In either degree program, you will focus on areas of study like clinical psychology (assessment and treatment of mental illness), child development, counseling, behavioral science, animal behavior, cognition, addiction, substance abuse, community and social psychology.
+In either degree program, you will focus on areas of study like clinical psychology (assessment and treatment of mental illness), child development, counseling skills, behavioral science, animal behavior, cognition, addiction, substance abuse, community and social psychology.

 Our entire team of committed Christian faculty hold advanced academic degrees and are scholars in the field of psychology.
 Their expertise combined with small class sizes allow you to learn in an intimate and friendly environment while being mentored and guided throughout your college experience.

-Our psychology faculty also encourage you to stretch yourself.
-They want you to really experience your education through hands-on learning opportunities.
-You'll have the ability to participate in a senior research project or join the Pennsylvania chapter of Psi Chi, the national honor society for psychology.
+Our psychology faculty also encourage you to stretch yourself by experiencing your education through hands-on learning opportunities.
+As a psychology major, you'll have the ability to participate in a senior research project or join the Pennsylvania chapter of Psi Chi, the national honor society for psychology.
+Students may also participate in faculty research alongside professors if desired.

 Meaningful career preparation

-You'll find that Messiah College’s bachelor degree program challenges you to think deeply about how to integrate your Christian faith with the study of psychology.
-When you graduate, you'll be well prepared for a variety of psychology-related careers, such as a case manager, crisis worker, counselor, youth worker and more.
+You'll find that Messiah University’s bachelor's degree program challenges you to think deeply about how to integrate your Christian faith with the study of psychology.
+When you graduate, you will be well prepared for a variety of psychology-related careers, such as a case manager, crisis worker, counselor, youth worker and more.
 You may also decide to pursue a master’s degree in psychology, counseling or another field, just like nearly 25-50 percent of our psychology graduates do each year.